Dominant yellow (also known as clear sable or fawn) describes a phenotype with a red base color with very little dark-tipped sabling.

 Color Intensity

-The base color of a dominant yellow dog will have whatever color intensity of phaeomelanin he can produce.
-There are different factors involved that can change pigment density in a particular dog’s coat.
+The base color of a dominant yellow dog can show varying color intensities of phaeomelanin.
+There are different traits involved that affect red density in a dog’s coat (meaning, intensity is polygenic).

-Phaeomelanin can express any shade in the range from white, cream, yellow, orange up to red.
+Phaeomelanin can have any shade in the range from cream, yellow, orange, or red.
 It’s pretty normal to see some variation of color on the same dog, e.g. it is pretty common to have denser pigment on the ears.

-Phaeomelanin is only used to give color to a dog’s coat.
-Skin, eye rims, lips, nails and nose get their color from eumelanin.
+The skin spotting, eye rims, lips, nails, and nose get their color from eumelanin.

-So a dog that is genetically black will have a black nose black skin pigment.
-Other loci (see the B-Locus and D-Locus) can change the shade of a dog’s eumelanin to liver, blue or lilac.
+Other loci (see the B-Locus and D-Locus) can change the base color of eumelanin to liver, blue, or lilac.

-But even very small amounts of dark hair tips can give dogs a brown. blue or mouse grey overcast.
+But even very small amounts of dark hair tips can give dogs a brown or blue overcast.
 Dogs with brown-based clear sable can be found in Dogue de Bordeaux or in some Rhodesian Ridgebacks.

 Blue-based clear sable quite commonly occurs in breeds like American Staffordshire Terrier, Cane Corso, Whippet, Greyhound, etc.